chaoss/wg-dei/focus-areas/project-and-community/documentation-discoverability.md

 - Several challenges
 - Many challenges

-Open-ended follow-up question if the answer is anything other than “No challenges”:
-- Describe an example of what challenge you experienced and when, how the challenge affected you, and how, if at all, you overcame the challenge.
-- Open-ended follow-up question:
- - What suggestions do you have for improving the project’s documentation regarding policies, processes, or guidelines available to new contributors?

-Walkthrough with intended users of the documentation.  <br/>

-Observe how they interact and use the documentation and where they get stuck.
-For example, this can be a video conference session where the user of the documentation shares their screen.  <br/>

-Ask users of documentation to write a [friction log](https://devrel.net/developer-experience/an-introduction-to-friction-logging) and describe what issues they had with documentation.
-This gives concrete use cases for documentation editors to understand how to improve the documentation for the specific user.

 ## Resources

 - [Curse of Knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge)
 - [Knowledge Base 101](https://www.helpscout.com/playlists/knowledge-base/)
 - [5 Tips for Making Documentation a Priority in Open Source Projects](https://opensource.com/article/20/8/documentation-open-source-projects)
 - [Building navigation for your documentation site: 5 best practices in design](https://idratherbewriting.com/files/doc-navigation-wtd/design-principles-for-doc-navigation/)

-# Contributors

-***This metric was last reviewed on July 24, 2022 as part of the metrics revision process.***